dmorigin/se_mod_battery_status/README.md

 settings in that field.

 You don't need to setup anything.
-If a setting is not set, a default value will be setting up.
+If a setting is not set, a default value will be used.
 So, set only that parameters that you want to change.

 ### Possible configurations